mtjchm/quickbook-borealis/README.md

-# quickbook-borealis
+## quickbook-borealis
-An appliaction for small companies to manage reservation.
+An appliaction for companies to manage reservation.